milewski/cross-os/README.md

   "fight": {
-    "darwin": "echo 'i make the product that the artist chooses' && echo 'and the GUI that Melinda uses'", "win32": "echo 'fine, you wanna be like that, die then.'", "linux": "echo 'i stomp on a mac and a PC too, i\'m a Linux bitch, i thought you both GNU", }
+    "darwin": "echo 'i make the product that the artist chooses' && echo 'and the GUI that Melinda uses'", "win32": "echo 'fine, you wanna be like that, die then.'", "linux": "echo 'i stomp on a mac and a PC too, im a Linux bitch, i thought you both GNU", }
 }
 ```